RudraNilBasu/wallpaper-updater/README.md

 ### Contributing

 This project is open for contribution.
-[Read this guide](https://bytesclub.github.io/contributing/) to know more abiut contributing to open source projects
+[Read this guide](https://bytesclub.github.io/contributing/) to know more about contributing to open source projects